scrabbletank/farhome-rules/rulesdoc.md

 When you or an ally is targeted by an attack or maneuver, you can use a reaction to distract the attacker, adding 1 bad die to their attack roll.

-Add an additional bad die for every level above cantrip.
+Add a bad die for every level above cantrip.